deanishe/alfred-workflow/README.md

 ### Extending sys.path ###

 If your workflow has other dependencies, you can install these in a subdirectory and add it to `sys.path` by passing the `libraries=['dir/path/1', 'dir/path/2', ...]` argument to `Workflow()`.
-This will only work if you're initialising `Workflow` *before* performing imports.
+This will only work if you initialise `Workflow` *before* performing imports.

 ### Logging ###

 The `Workflow` class provides a pre-configured `logging.Logger` instance at `Workflow.logger`.
-This will log all messages both to the Terminal (if running as a CLI script) and to the workflow's log file, named `workflow.log` and stored in the workflow's cache directory.
+This will log all messages both to the Terminal (if running as a CLI script) and to the workflow's log file, named `<bundleid>.log` and stored in the workflow's cache directory.
 You can open it by passing `workflow:openlog` as the first argument to your workflow script.